Stock market today: Asian shares are mixed, with Chinese shares falling, ahead of Fed rate decision

 Shares in property developer China Evergrande Group, the world’s most heavily indebted real estate company with more than $300 billion in liabilities, remained suspended from trading after a Hong Kong court ordered the company to be liquidated because it is insolvent.

-But shares in China Evergrande New Energy Vehicle Group gained 4.8% as they resumed trading.
+But shares in China Evergrande New Energy Vehicle Group gained 7% as they resumed trading after they also were suspended on Monday.
 Evergrande Property Services fell 1.3%.

-Other property companies led the decline in Hong Kong, where the benchmark Hang Seng index sank 2% to 15,764.13.
-Country Garden tumbled 5.7% and Sunac China Holdings was down 4.8%.
+Other property companies led the decline in Hong Kong, where the benchmark Hang Seng index sank 2.4% to 15,694.69.
+Country Garden tumbled 3.3% and Sunac China Holdings was down 7.1%.
+Guangzhou R&F Properties lost 5.5%.

 Chinese regulators have been moving to prop up the markets, among the world’s worst performing so far this year amid worries about not only the troubled property industry but also slowing growth in the world’s second-largest economy.